-Type: PTLIST BLIZZARD/SFCHOURLY.1 PARAM=ID T[F] TD[F] SELECT='ST NC;TIME 15' FORMAT=X I6 I6 NUM=ALL
+Type: PTLIST RTPTSRC/SFCHOURLY SELECT='ID KILM;TIME 9 12' NUM=ALL

 The ALL parameter lists all reporting stations in the MD file that match the criteria.
-Without the ALL parameter only the first match is listed (as in exercise 5).
+Without the ALL parameter only the first match is listed.
+Also, without the PARAM= keyword, the raw records are listed.